Data-Science-for-Linguists-2020/Class-Plaza/guestbooks/guestbook_anthony.md

 - **What I learned**: Beautiful soup!
 It seems like it can real pain to use and it's nice to see it in action.

 *Anthony says (4/15/2020): Thanks for the supportive feedback, Jordan!*

+### Juan's Feedback (4/15/2020)
+- **What I liked**: I think it's nice that you started with a broad focus that you progressively narrowed down.
+Building a classifier is a good application of what we have done in class.
+As others have noted, your code is very clearly documented so as a reader it is quite easy to follow.
+Also kudos for handling a language that doesn't use a Latin-script alphabet.
+- **What could be improved**: Regarding your (WIP) classifier training and analysis notebook, I agree that combining features could be useful to make the classifier more accurate.
+The classifier might not be doing as badly as you think, though, if you calculate the baseline based on the number of labels you have (many).
+An alternative might be to make the labels binary.
+- **What I learned**: The use of Beautiful (and the handling of the XML files in general) was highly informative and applicable to other projects.